jdustins/jdustins.github.io/README.md

 ## Description

 I wanted a graphical way to see the disbursement of mint numbers in the premint pool so I built this simple chart.
+It uses [Chart.js](https://www.chartjs.org/) and [Bootstrap](https://getbootstrap.com/)

 ## Future Advancements